 In addition to this core information, E3P are constantly working on technical training courses hosted on the online portal with the current available courses for the geo-environmental division being an Introduction to Site Investigation, Soil and Groundwater Risk Assessment, information on the new Land Contamination: Risk Management guidance and work in progress for Hydrogeological Risk Assessment.
 Each training course is split into various learning modules, covering different topics under the main subject heading, along with an assessment at the end of the course.
 These training courses are intended to be worked on over the course of 1-2 months, enabling the individual to work at their own pace and aid their learning, supplementing the extensive on-site training that all staff receive upon their start at E3P.

 The training portal will be worked on continuously to add further training courses addressing a variety of subjects and ensure a wide range of training resources are available at all times to E3P staff.

-The RTPI has recently published advice for planners in association with the Partnership for Biodiversity in Planning, responding to the decline in biodiversity within the UK.
+The Royal Town Planning Institute has recently published advice for planners in association with the Partnership for Biodiversity in Planning, responding to the decline in biodiversity within the UK.
 The advice outlines obligations and opportunities to promote biodiversity through the UK planning system with multiple examples of its implementation detailed throughout.
-Going forwards, the emphasis should be on […]READ MORE
+Going forwards, the emphasis […]READ MORE